Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: HYPOTHESIS TESTING

-We will refer to this as the approximate Hotelling's $T^2$ (AHT) test.
-We consider how to estimate $\eta$ below.
-This approximation is conceptually similar to the Satterthwaite approximation for one-dimensional constraints, and in fact reduces to the Satterthwaite approximation when $q = 1$.
-For $q > 1$, the test depends on the multivariate distribution of $\bm{V}^{CR2}$, including both variance and covariance terms.

-\citet{Tipton2015small-F} recently introduced this test for application in the special case of CRVE for meta-regression models.
-Wishart approximations have been considered as approximations in several simpler models where special cases of CRVE are used. \citet{Nel1986solution} proposed an AHT-type test for testing equality of multivariate means across two samples with unequal variance-covariance matrices \citep[i.e., the multivariate Behrens-Fisher problem; see also][]{Krishnamoorthy2004modified}. \citet{Zhang2012twowayANOVA} followed a similar approach in developing a test for contrasts in analysis of variance models with unequal within-cell variance, which are particularly simple cases of linear models with heteroskedastic error terms. \citet{Zhang2012MANOVA} extended the method to multivariate analysis of variance models where the covariance of the errors differs across groups, a special case of model (\ref{eq:fixed_effects}) where the CR2 variance estimator has a particularly simple form.
+Tipton and Pustejovsky (2015) recently introduced this test for the special case of CRVE for regression models used in meta-analysis.
+Wishart approximations have also been considered as approximations in several simpler models where special cases of CRVEs are used.
+Nel and Merwe (1986) proposed an AHT-type test for equality of multivariate means across two samples with unequal variance-covariance matrices (i.e., the multivariate Behrens-Fisher problem, see also Krishnamoorthy and Yu 2004).
+Zhang (2012) followed a similar approach in developing a test for contrasts in multivariate analysis of variance models where the covariance of the errors differs across groups, a special case of model (\ref{eq:fixed_effects}) where the CR2 variance estimator has a particularly simple form.
 In each of these special cases, the robust variance estimator is a mixture of Wishart distributions that is well-approximated by a Wishart distribution with estimated degrees of freedom.
-Additionally, \citet{Pan2002small} described an F-test for use in GEE models, which uses the Wishart approximation to the distribution of $\bm{V}^{CR0}$ but estimates the degrees of freedom using a different method than the one we describe below.
+Additionally, Pan and Wall (2002) described an F-test for use in GEE models, which uses the Wishart approximation to the distribution of \(\mathbf{V}^{CR0}\) but estimates the degrees of freedom using a different method than the one we describe below.

+In an extensive simulation, Tipton and Pustejovsky (2015) compared the performance of the AHT test to several other possible approximate F-tests, including adaptations of the tests introduced by Pan and Wall (2002) and Zhang (2012), as well as adaptations of tests based on eigen-decompositions proposed by Fai and Cornelius (1996) and Cai and Hayes (2008).
+Simulation results indicated that the AHT test presented here has Type I error closer to nominal than any of the other tests across a wide range of parameter values, covariate types, and hypotheses.
+The contribution of the present paper is to extend the AHT test to the general setting of linear models with fixed effects and clustered errors.